Db-San/todo/README.md

 # Run in Replit ⠕

-You can also run super_ai_print in Replit ⠕, a free online coding environment.
+You can also run todo in Replit ⠕, a free online coding environment.

 [Try it now!](https://replit.com/@dsalvador/todo) (start here!)